kcjpop/advent-of-code/2022-flix/README.md

 ## To run

-You need to have Java >= 11 installed, then run:
+You need to have Java >= 11 installed, and a copy of [`flix.jar` 0.34.0](https://github.com/flix/flix/releases/tag/v0.34.0).

+Then in your terminal:

 ```bash
 $ java -jar flix.jar run